 It works by placing share button next to each product.
 See the screenshot above.
 When someone clicks on Twitter, for example, a pop-up window emerges, and the software writes their post for them.
 All the customer needs to do is Submit, and they have now shared your website information with their friends.

 Advanced features go a long way to elevating your storefront above your competitors.
-All the features in this article and tons more are available for no additional cost with our ecommerce subscription package.
+All the features in this article and tons more are available for no additional cost with our ecommerce website package.
 You can also click here to view the bakery sample website featured in the screenshots above.
 Please give Pacific iWorks a call at (808) 330-9606 for more information or click here to view our website and ecommerce packages.